sienar-cms/sienar/docs/devs/guides/plugin-providers/adding-menu-items/index.md

 !["Orders" menu expanded to show sublinks](main-menu-with-orders-expanded.jpg)

-The reason the `Orders` menu renders before the `Logout` button is that Sienar adds the `Logout` button with `MenuPriority.Lowest`, so you can render your items before the `Logout` button by setting any priority other than `MenuPriority.Lowest` (if you don't supply a priority as the second argument of `IMenuProvider.AddMenuLink()`, `MenuPriority.Mid` is the default).
+The reason the `Orders` menu renders before the `Logout` button is that Sienar adds the `Logout` button with `MenuPriority.Lowest`, so you can render your items before the `Logout` button by setting any priority other than `MenuPriority.Lowest` (if you don't supply a priority as the second argument of `IMenuProvider.AddLink()`, `MenuPriority.Mid` is the default).

 It's all looking good so far!
 There's just one problem with this menu: it displays *even if you're logged out*.